hinto-janai/gupax/README.md

 [Gupax](https://github.com/hinto-janai/gupax/blob/master/LICENSE), [P2Pool](https://github.com/SChernykh/p2pool/blob/master/LICENSE), and [XMRig](https://github.com/xmrig/xmrig/blob/master/LICENSE) are licensed under the GNU General Public License v3.0.

 ## FAQ
+### System requirements
+Gupax may not run on machines with:
+- a deprecated OS (Windows 7, Ubuntu 18.04, etc)
+- an older CPU (<2010)

+Anything more recent than this should be okay.

+---

+Gupax only supports ARM CPUs for macOS.

+Windows and Linux are not supported as `XMRig` does not provide official binaries.
+This means machines like Raspberry Pis will not work.

 ### Where are updates downloaded from?
 The latest versions are downloaded using GitHub's API.
 * Gupax [`https://github.com/hinto-janai/gupax`](https://github.com/hinto-janai/gupax)